Facebook Pixel Resources | Western Kentucky University

 Both the Anthropology and Folk Studies programs offer a regular series of workshops to facilitate our students' professional development.
 These workshops include topics such as applying to graduate school, preparing resumes and cover letters, submitting conference proposals, and finding internships.
 See our calendar for upcoming topics and dates.

-We encourage our students to attend as many professional conferences as possible, and typically offer financial support for these professionalization and networking opportunities.
-Folk Studies graduate students are especially encouraged to attend the Annual Meeting of the American Folklore Society.
-There is also an annual WKU Student Research Conference which our students are very active in.
+We encourage our students to attend as many professional conferences as possible and we try to offer financial support for these professionalization and networking opportunities, especially for students presenting papers/posters.
+Our students regularly attend annual meetings of national organizations including the American Folklore Society, the American Anthropological Association, and the Society for American Archaeology, as well as regional and state conferences.
+Departmental faculty mentor our students' participation in the annual WKU Student Scholar Showcase each spring.
 See our calendar for dates of these and other upcoming conferences!

 237 Ivan Wilson Fine Arts Center | Potter College of Arts and Letters | Western Kentucky University | 1906 College Heights Blvd. #61029 | Bowling Green, KY 42101-1029 | Email: fsa@wku.edu | Phone: (270) 745-6549 | Fax: (270) 745-6889